-Note: Make sure nothing obstructs the rear view cameras view of the sticker.
+Note: Make sure nothing can obstruct the rear view camera's view of the sticker.
 For example, items such as a jack handle or wiring.

 Note: Position the sticker on a flat, dry and clean horizontal surface.
-For best results apply the sticker when temperatures are above $32^{\circ}F(0^{\circ}C)$.
+For best results, apply the sticker when temperatures are above 32°F (0°C).

-Note: Do not move stickers after they are placed.
+Note: Do not move stickers after placing them.
 Do not re-use any stickers if removed.